 I’d recommend Kat Von D Lolita Eyeshadow & Blush as a purchase!
 It’s quite lovely.

-Kat Von D Lolita Eyeshadow & Blush will hopefully be restocked soon at sephora.com and launched in stores 6/15.
+Kat Von D Lolita Eyeshadow & Blush is available now at katvondbeauty.com.

 Do share your thoughts on the formula.